vuejs/pinia/packages/docs/cookbook/testing.md

 store.$patch({ name: 'new name' })
 expect(store.name).toBe('new name')

-// actions are stubbed by default but can be configured by
+// actions are stubbed by default, meaning they don't execute their code by default.
-// passing an option to `createTestingPinia()` store.someAction()
+// See below to customize this behavior. store.someAction()

 expect(store.someAction).toHaveBeenCalledTimes(1)